 Among the many focuses of your systems, the Windows 10 operating system improved its security.
 While it does still dwarf it’s older versions in comparison; one aspect even your Operating System can’t fix by itself is – user behavior.

 That’s right, your operating system, can only assist, guide, or require you to change your password, never focusing on its complexity.
-Microsoft has long stood-by their policies, that passwords should expire after so many days, to prevent compromised credentials.
+Microsoft has long stood by its policies, that passwords should expire after so many days, to prevent compromised credentials.
 Having done numerous studies, when push comes to shove in most cases employees are forced to change passwords, they make a small alteration to the existing password and hit save.
 For many, this includes symbols and numbers tagged to the beginning or end of our credentials, to fulfill this task, before beginning our work.

 In Microsoft’s latest release Feature Update #1809, they’ve updated password policies in the operating system’s including many changes to native application’s security baseline, making ALL passwords expire by force.
 Although this doesn’t impact password length, history, or complexity we’re moving towards much more secure environments.
 As many of these vulnerabilities, 77 in total related to business-line products used in our everyday working life.
 These won’t be the only changes, those utilizing the following Microsoft Solutions will receive security updates for two zero-day events: Internet Explorer, Microsoft Edge, Microsoft Office, Azure DevOps, .NET Framework, Azure, SQL Server, ASP.NET, Visual Studio, and Microsoft Exchange Server.